-We are looking for students that can dedicate their time to working on creating change in their communities.
-Realistically the 'campaigns' you will work on might take up 1-2 hours of volunteer work per week.
-We will have monthly meetings that will be conducted online, with the option of meeting more regularly with your 'campaign teams'.
-Throughout the School Year FYA will run upskilling sessions that will run for a couple of hours each after school.
+We are looking for students who can dedicate their time to working on creating change in their communities.

+Realistically the 'campaigns' you will work on might take up 1-2 hours of volunteer time per week.
+We will have monthly meetings that will be conducted online via Zoom, with the option of meeting more regularly with your 'campaign team'.

+Throughout the school year FYA will offer upskilling sessions that will run for a couple of hours each after school.